 - Past the wire book truck (on your right, behind the central tan cabinet with the spinning handout rack), are 3 more tan file cabinets, containing the L.I.–Patchogue Vertical Files, organized in similar fashion to the L.I.
 Vertical Files, under subjects, from A-Z, with numerous subtopics.
 These are also listed on the online Subject Heading List.
 (The smaller cabinet also contains project material.
 That section is for librarians’ use.)

 - Left of the Photocopier and Right of the LIVF are 15 large horizontal drawers: Map and Atlas Cabinets.
 Patchogue and Medford maps are housed in the top two drawers.
 Other maps are designated by geographic area covered or theme.
 There are also copies of selected U.S. Coastal Survey charts (for the immediate area) and other maps in tubes and boxes; and a number of atlases in our Archival Collections (ask Librarian).
 Above the Map & Atlas Cabinets are wooden framed Aerial Photos taken and donated courtesy of Frank Mooney, Sr., former editor of Patchogue's Main Street Press.
-A number of Audiovisual Items and several Oral Histories (recently converted to DVD) are to the left of the aerial photos, as is the former Local History Room Card Catalog File Cabinet, for those interested in library history, or who have never seen one.
+A number of Audiovisual Items and several Oral Histories (on DVD and CD) are to the left of the aerial photos, as is the former Local History Room Card Catalog File Cabinet, for those interested in library history, or who have never seen one.
 Photographs tend to be primarily, though not exclusively, of a small area of Patchogue, centered on the "4 Corners" (junction of Main Street and Ocean Avenue, usually postcard images.
 But there are exceptions Digital PML (online) contains a growing number of collections of photos, postcards, books and other materials.

 - Left of the Map Cabinets, above the LIVF Cabinets is the main Archival Collection, which includes, atlases, scrapbooks, postcards, photographs, and library history.